-An overall Alps 'T Score' of grade 5 means students do no better or worse than they would do in any other school - they perform 'as expected' for their ability.
-For many years we have consistently perform at Alps grade 3 'Excellent', scoring between the 75th and 89th percentile.
+An overall ALPS 'T Score' of grade 5 means students do no better or worse than they would do in any other school - they perform 'as expected' for their ability.
+For many years we have consistently secured ALPS grade 2 or 3 'Excellent', scoring between the 75th and 89th percentile.

-This has placed Langley Grammar School consistently in the top 25% of schools and colleges for value added, meaning that students perform better than the average for their academic background.
+Over three years Langley Grammar School has therefore consistently performed in the top 25% of schools and colleges for value added, meaning that students perform significantly better than the average for their already high academic background.
 This doesn't just happen - it is the result of good teaching and excellent support for the students during their time in the Sixth Form.

 The Department for Education requires us to publish particular information regarding A Level outcomes.
 Please read the explanatory notes carefully.

 |Average grade achieved||DfE measure of progress made||Retention||Progress in English and Maths||Students continuing in education and training|